 Between 1985-94 I was the manager of Network Architecture and Algorithms at IBM T. J. Watson Research Center, NY, leading several computer networks projects including the first implementations of a packet based triple play network, hardware based router and IBM’s first storage area network.
 For these works, I received twice the IBM outstanding innovation award.
 In 1994-5 I founded and managed the high-speed networking group at Sun Microsystems Labs in Mountain View, working on software defined networks for ATM.

 In 1982 I co-founded Micronet Ltd., an early vendor of mobile hand held computers for data entry applications (IPO 2007, TLV: MCRNL).
-In 1998 I co-founded Viola Networks, a vendor of an IP network and VoIP performance diagnostic distributed platform (acquired by Fluke Networks in 2008).
-In 2000, I co-founded Actona Technologies which pioneered the technology of Wide Area File Systems (WAFS).
-Actona was acquired by Cisco in 2004 and became Cisco WAAS (Wide Area Application Services).
-In 2012, I co-founded Sookasa, a SaaS application security service (acquired by Barracuda Networks in 2016).
+In 1998 I co-founded Viola Networks, a vendor of IP networks and VoIP performance diagnostic distributed platform (acquired by Fluke Networks in 2008).
+In 2000, I co-founded Actona Technologies which pioneered the technology of Wide Area File Systems (WAFS) a major component of WAN optimization.
+Actona was acquired by Cisco in 2004 and became Cisco WAN optimization product termed WAAS (Wide Area Application Services).
+In 2012, I co-founded Sookasa, a SaaS security service (acquired by Barracuda Networks in 2016).

-I am the co-author of over 170 refereed papers and 29 US patents.
-My research involves wireless, wireline and overlay network architectures, distributed systems and on chip networks (NoC).
+I am the co-author of over 170 refereed papers and 31 US patents.
+My research interests include wireless, wireline and overlay network architectures, distributed systems and on chip networks (NoC).